Skip to main content

 Standard hotel room bathroom size

+Does hotel room size include the bathroom?
 Much like the average size of hotel rooms, the standard hotel room bathroom size also depends on a variety of factors.
 The biggest differentiator in average bathroom sizes within hotels is the type and star rating.
-As you can imagine, a deluxe hotel suite within a luxury resort located in a wine region will have a much larger bathroom than a 2-star budget hotel in a large city.

 Regardless of star rating, however, guests generally prioritise amenities, features and function over square footage.